SoftUni-Internal/interactive-content/EN/09-Pipes-Interceptors-And-Subjects-Workshop/00-Problem.md

 # Pipes

-Try to write the following pipes for your project:
+Try to write pipes, as follows:

-- Write a pipe for slicing long titles of the themes (25 characters max).

-You can use the "**SlicePipe**" provided from Angular or write your own.
+- Write a pipe for slicing long titles of the themes (25 chars max).
+You can use the "SlicePipe" provided from Angular or write your own.

-[image assetsSrc="Angular-Pipes-Interceptors-And-Subjects-Workshop.png" /]
+[image assetsSrc="Angular-Pipes-Workshop2.png" /]

-- Write a pipe that converts the date as shown in the next image:
+- Write a pipe to convert the date, as shown in the pictures:

-[image assetsSrc="Angular-Pipes-Interceptors-And-Subjects-Workshop(1).png" /]
+[image assetsSrc="Angular-Pipes-Workshop3.png" /]

-- Write another pipe that calculates how much time has passed after creating a post:
+- Write another pipe, which calculates the time since the post is created:

-[image assetsSrc="Angular-Pipes-Interceptors-And-Subjects-Workshop(2).png" /]
+[image assetsSrc="Angular-Pipes-Workshop4.png" /]

 [/slide]